 The Corliss Engine

-It was an engineering marvel, and the exhibition made the Corliss engine virtually a household name and cemented its status as the leading industrial engine design in America.
+The exhibition made the Corliss engine virtually a household name and cemented its status as the leading industrial engine design in America.
 The Corliss got its name from Frank Corliss of Providence, R.I., who patented several of its features.

 The belts on the flywheel on the engine could be slackened or tightened to keep the engine from spinning out of control or overheating.